maxchang3/touying-simpl-cau/README.md

 See [examples](examples) for more details.

-You can compile the examples by yourself.
+Compile the examples yourself:

 ```console
 $ typst compile ./examples/main.typ --root .
 ```

-And the PDF file `./examples/main.pdf` will be generated.
+The compiled presentation will be available at `./examples/main.pdf`.

 ## Development

-I use [Typship](https://github.com/sjfhsjfh/typship) to publish this package to the Typst package registry.
+This package is maintained using [Typship](https://github.com/sjfhsjfh/typship) for publishing to the Typst package registry.

 ## License